JMJAJ/Camsus/README.md

 # IP Camera Discord Bot

 This is a Discord bot written in Python that allows you to take snapshots from various types of IP cameras and RTSP streams.
-The bot also includes features for searching camera dorks, brute-forcing credentials for HTTP and RTSP cameras, and getting location information using the ipinfo.io API.
+The bot also includes features for searching camera dorks and getting location information using the ipinfo.io API.

 ## Features